Aliases for ITGA7 Gene

 GeneCards Summary for ITGA7 Gene

-ITGA7 (Integrin, Alpha 7) is a Protein Coding gene.
-Diseases associated with ITGA7 include congenital muscular dystrophy with integrin alpha-7 deficiency and muscular dystrophy, congenital, due to itga7 deficiency.
-Among its related pathways are PI3K-Akt signaling pathway and Regulation of actin cytoskeleton.
-GO annotations related to this gene include protein heterodimerization activity and cell adhesion molecule binding.
-An important paralog of this gene is ITGA8.
+ITGA7 (Integrin Subunit Alpha 7) is a Protein Coding gene.
+Diseases associated with ITGA7 include Muscular Dystrophy, Congenital, Due To Integrin Alpha-7 Deficiency and Congenital Fiber-Type Disproportion.
+Among its related pathways are Phagocytosis of Microbes and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and cell adhesion molecule binding.
+An important paralog of this gene is ITGA6.

 Integrin alpha-7/beta-1 is the primary laminin receptor on skeletal myoblasts and adult myofibers.
 During myogenic differentiation, it may induce changes in the shape and mobility of myoblasts, and facilitate their localization at laminin-rich sites of secondary fiber formation.
 It is involved in the maintenance of the myofibers cytoarchitecture as well as for their anchorage, viability and functional integrity.
 Isoform Alpha-7X2B and isoform Alpha-7X1B promote myoblast migration on laminin 1 and laminin 2/4, but isoform Alpha-7X1B is less active on laminin 1 (In vitro).
 Acts as Schwann cell receptor for laminin-2.
 Acts as a receptor of COMP and mediates its effect on vascular smooth muscle cells (VSMCs) maturation (By similarity).
 Required to promote contractile phenotype acquisition in differentiated airway smooth muscle (ASM) cells.